 Facilities managers of all kinds, and in all environments, should be sure to consider these five commonly overlooked issues in the design and equipping of fitness spaces.
+Here are our top 5 mistakes managers make when purchasing fitness Equipment:

 1. Too many machines: no space for functional movements, core work and stretching